-Our ability to incur additional debt may be limited by the restrictive covenants in our indentures and credit facilities.
+Our significant amount of debt could negatively affect our ability to access additional capital in the future.
+Additionally, our ability to incur additional debt may be limited by the restrictive covenants in our indentures and credit facilities.
 No assurances can be given that we will not experience liquidity problems if we do not obtain sufficient additional financing on a timely basis as our debt becomes due or because of adverse market conditions, increased competition or other unfavorable events.
 If, at any time, additional capital or borrowing capacity is required beyond amounts internally generated or available under our credit facilities or through additional debt or equity financings, we would consider:

-- issuing equity at a parent company level, the proceeds of which could be loaned or contributed to us; - issuing debt securities that may have structural or other priority over our existing notes; - further reducing our expenses and capital expenditures, which may impair our ability to increase revenue and grow operating cash flows; - · selling assets; or - requesting waivers or amendments with respect to our credit facilities, which may not be available on acceptable terms; and cannot be assured.
+- · issuing equity at the Charter or Charter Holdco level, the proceeds of which could be loaned or contributed to us; - issuing debt securities that may have structural or other priority over our existing notes; - · further reducing our expenses and capital expenditures, which may impair our ability to increase revenue and grow operating cash flows; - · selling assets; or - · requesting waivers or amendments with respect to our credit facilities, which may not be available on acceptable terms; and cannot be assured.